javers/javers.github.io/features.md

 * **DDD-Powered Domain Mapping:**
   Align the diff engine with your Core Domain by categorizing classes as Entities (identity-based), Value Objects (state-based), or Values.
 * **Recursive Deep Comparison:**
-  Automatically performs a deep-scan of nested object graphs, collections, and arrays, identifying changes in complex structures.
+  JaVers performs a deep-scan of nested object graphs, collections, and arrays, identifying changes in complex structures.
 JaVers handles circular references and bidirectional relationships within the graph.
 * **Zero-Config Introspection:**
   Works out of the box with standard POJOs, Maps, and Lists using smart defaults to understand your data model.
 JaVers automatically interprets JPA annotations to infer your domain mapping, requiring no extra setup for existing Hibernate or JPA projects.
 * **Rich Diff API:**